DavideCanton/at-json/README.md

-# jsonmapper
+# at-json

-A declarative mapper to and from JSON
+A declarative mapper to and from JSON.

+Docs incoming.